 Fortunately, there are a few answers.
 Start by picking out comfortable grips.
 A lot of mountain riders want solid grips.
 Alternatively, you could install handlebars with multiple hand positions.
 Installing bar ends on your flat existing bars is an additional choice.
-A second-hand position is created by them.
+They create a second-hand position.
 Gloves can help prevent numbness and soreness as well.

 You should pay great attention to your hands when cycling.
 Take a pause if they start to feel numb.
 Permanent hand numbness is possible.
 Check out this informative article for more details.